 You shouldn't feel bad about asking this question, truth be told, it can be tricky to figure out.

-If you’re not exactly sure how to price your coaching packages, this post should give you a few helpful ideas for how to figure it out.
+If you’re not exactly sure how to price your coaching packages, this post should give you a few helpful ideas and examples for how to figure it out.

 Figuring out how much you want to charge should only be approached after you know how you want to package and position your programs.

 You could just pick a price, maybe base it on other health coach prices you find via google search, but wouldn’t you like to feel confident about your fees and the value you are providing?